srbhr/Resume-Matcher/webapp/README.md

 ### Extra Setup Hints

 - 💡 You may also decide to run the frontend and backend servers in separate terminal processes independently of one another.
 To run the frontend server in isolation, run `npm run next-dev`.
-To run the backend FastAPI server in isolation, run `npm run fastapi-dev` (For Linux / WSL) or `npm run fastapi-dev-win` (For Windows non-WSL).
+To run the backend FastAPI server in isolation, run `npm run fastapi-dev` (For Mac OS / Linux / WSL) or `npm run fastapi-dev-win` (For Windows non-WSL).

 ## Debugging